 As a research specialist for Latin America at the Family History Library every day, I meet people anxious to discover their family story and origins.
 It’s a great privilege to be able to guide them as they make those important first discoveries and break down their brick walls.
 However, we at the Family History Library recognize that there are many of you who might never get the opportunity to visit us in person and get individualized help.
 With those needs in mind, we’ve decided to write a series of articles designed to help you with your research in Latin America.

 Latin America is a broad landscape which covers more than a dozen countries.
 As diverse as the scenery and cultures of these countries might be, the records and the methodology used to research them are very similar.
 The most common record types used are Catholic parish records and Civil Registration records.
 Parish records are considered some of the most important and valuable records for doing research in Latin America.
+There are millions of records from Mexico currently available on FamilySearch to help you further your research.

 With the arrival of Columbus in the New World, came priests and missionaries of the Catholic Church and their record keeping practices.
 In most Latin American countries, the earliest Catholic Church records date back to the early 1500s.
 These records include baptisms, marriages, and deaths.
 Other records may include confirmations and marriage information files.